triforkse/trifork.se/public/handbook.md

 ### Time Tracking

-We do our time reporting through the internal tool [Tidsreg](tidsreg.trifork.com).
+We do our time reporting through the internal tool [Tidsreg](http://tidsreg.trifork.com).
 For each project that we have, there should be a corresponding row were you input the amount of time (in hours) spent on that project per day.

 #### Project categories
-Projects are grouped by Customer -> Project Name -> Sub Category.
+Projects are grouped by `Customer -> Project Name -> Sub Category`.
 Working hours spent on tasks or general office duties not connected to a specific project should be filed under internal time ("Intern Tid"), e.g,

-Trifork AB -> Internal Time -> Non-billable.
+`Trifork AB -> Internal Time -> Non-billable`.

 For internal time, please make sure you divide your hours into sub-tasks if you've spent a "significant" amount of time on different assignments.
 See the section "Custom Description" below for more info.